Jeff McMullen

-Jeffrey John McMullen is an Australian journalist and author and television and radio presenter.
+Jeffrey John McMullen (born 16 December 1947) is an Australian journalist and author and television and radio presenter.
 He was a foreign correspondent for the Australian Broadcasting Corporation for almost two decades (1966–1984), and later joined the Australian version of 60 Minutes (1985–2000).
 He has written numerous articles and several books, and is known for championing the rights of Aboriginal and Torres Strait Islander peoples.

 Early life and education

 McMullen graduated from Macquarie University with a Bachelor of Arts.

 Media career

 Career at the ABC

 McMullen was a foreign correspondent for the Australian Broadcasting Corporation for almost two decades (1966–1984), international reporter for the investigative television program Four Corners and later joined the Australian version of 60 Minutes (1985–2000).

 In 2007, he hosted a 33-part discussion series on ABC1 titled Difference of Opinion.

 He also chaired many Indigenous forums on NITV.
 In 2014, McMullen appeared as himself in the second episode of Black Comedy, an Australian sketch show, in a mockumentary about an indigenous boy "tragically born without any sporting ability".